 The RIMS Risk Management Talent 2025 Report aims to provide a better understanding of who comprises the profession today and where skills and experience can be strengthened.
 The survey also explored the perception of diversity, as it is inexorably tied to hiring practices.
 Results showed that diverse perspectives is a trait many risk professionals look for when seeking employment or trying to build an inclusive corporate culture.

 The purpose of the RIMS Diversity, Equity & Inclusion Advisory Council is to identify relevant DE&I goals for RIMS to pursue, and advise RIMS on how best to achieve those goals.

 Driving Intentional and Inclusive Thought Leadership

-Driving intentional and inclusive thought leadership means moving with intention—advocating an approach to diversity, inclusion and equity that is supported by accountability and action.
+Driving intentional and inclusive thought leadership means moving with intention—advocating an approach to diversity, equity and inclusion that is supported by accountability and action.

 Focus on the Future